2sic/2sxc-docs/2sxc Docs Generator/pages/basics/licenses-features/licenses/warning.md

 1. None of them are valid for the current system

 As a result, any special features which are licensed / activated will be disabled.

-The cause is usually that a license file was installed for a previous version of 2sxc, and must be upgraded to the new version.
+The reason is that a license file was installed for a previous version of 2sxc, and must be upgraded to the new version.

 ## Background